 Designs protection gives the design’s owner the exclusive right to make, import, sell or license an article to which their design has been industrially applied.

-A geographical indication identifies a good as originating in a region, area or locality where its quality, reputation or other characteristic is attributable to that geographical origin.
+A geographical indication (GI) identifies a product as originating in a region, area or locality where its quality, reputation or other characteristic is attributable to its geographical origin.
+The characteristics of the product must depend on the geographical place of production.

 This page is about the protection of new plant varieties and our review of the Plant Variety Rights Act 1987.